Citizen Khan

 Citizen Khan is a British sitcom produced by the BBC and created by Adil Ray.
-Five series have been shown so far.
-It is set in Sparkhill, South Birmingham, described by its lead character, a British Pakistani man Mr Khan (Ray), as "the capital of British Pakistan".
-Citizen Khan follows the trials and tribulations of Mr Khan, a loud-mouthed, patriarchal, cricket-loving, self-appointed community leader, and his long suffering wife (played by Shobu Kapoor) and daughters Shazia (Maya Sondhi 2012–2014, Krupa Pattani 2015–2016) and Alia (Bhavna Limbachia).
+It ran for five series, from 2012 to 2016.
+It is set in Sparkhill, South Birmingham, described by its lead character, a British Pakistani man named Mr Khan (Ray), as "the capital of British Pakistan".
+Citizen Khan follows the trials and tribulations of Mr Khan, a loud-mouthed, patriarchal, cricket-loving, self-appointed community leader, and his long suffering wife Razia (played by Shobu Kapoor) and daughters Shazia (Maya Sondhi 2012–2014, Krupa Pattani 2015–2016) and Alia (Bhavna Limbachia).
 In Series One, Kris Marshall starred as Dave, the manager of Mr Khan's local mosque.
-The first name of Mrs Khan is Razia; however, Mr Khan's first name is never revealed.

 The title of the show is a play on the title of the Orson Welles film Citizen Kane.
 The character Mr Khan had already featured in the BBC Two comedy series Bellamy's People, on BBC Radio 4's Down the Line and on his own online series on the BBC Comedy website.
 On 27 September 2012, the BBC announced that Citizen Khan had been commissioned for a second series.
 On 2 December 2013, BBC controller Charlotte Moore announced that Citizen Khan had been renewed for a third series which began airing on 31 October 2014.
 On 11 December 2014, BBC comedy controller Shane Allen announced that a fourth series had been commissioned.
 On 14 October 2015, the official Facebook page of Citizen Khan confirmed through a video of Mr Khan that the fourth series would begin on 30 October 2015.
 On 20 January 2016, it was confirmed the show would return for a fifth and final series which started airing on 4 November 2016.

 Although Adil Ray is a Muslim, the show has divided opinion on whether its humour is a mockery of followers of that religion and of stereotyping British Pakistanis.
 Ray maintains that Mr Khan is a comic character who is intended for families of any ethnic background to relate to, as with other British family sitcoms.
+The show subsequently moved onto being repeated on Gold.